ziriraha/snieves-donana-benchmark/src/README.md

 ```bash
 flask delete-custom-datasets
 ```

+Once the app is running, you can access it at `http://localhost:4000/`.

 # Files needed
 The `db-data.zip` file contains all the information the app needs.
 The `inference.pt` file is necessary for the inference.